-These critical updates are new in Winter ’19.
+These critical updates are new in Spring ’19.

 - Add a Namespace Prefix to pageReference.state Properties and Query Parameters

-- This critical update addresses an issue with naming conflicts between package components.
+- As mentioned in the Spring ’19 release notes, this critical update addresses an issue with naming conflicts between package components.
 A namespace prefix distinguishes your package and its contents from other developers' packages.
-Namespace prefixes prevent conflicts between components on the state or query parameter name.
-Query parameters and pageReference.state properties must have namespace prefixes.
-If they don't have namespace prefixes, the critical update removes them from the org's URLs.
-This critical update is automatically enabled in Summer ’19 on May 17, 2019.
+The namespace prefix prevents conflicts between components on the state or query parameter name.
+Query parameters and pageReference.state properties must have a namespace prefix.
+If they don’t, this critical update removes them from the org's URLs.
+This critical update is enabled for Summer ’19 on May 17, 2019.

 - Open Hyperlinks in Formula Fields Correctly

-- This critical update addresses an issue opening hyperlinks in formula fields.
-If you have formula fields that contain a HYPERLINK function, Lightning Experience currently ignores the target value when attempting to open the link.
-This critical update ensures that the target value for hyperlinks is honored, whether it's explicitly configured or set by default.
-This critical update is automatically enabled in Summer ’19 on May 17, 2019.
+- As mentioned in the Spring ’19 release notes, this critical update addresses an issue when opening hyperlinks in formula fields.
+If you have formula fields that contain a HYPERLINK function, Lightning Experience ignores the target value when attempting to open the link.
+This critical update ensures that the target value for hyperlinks is honored, whether it’s explicitly configured or set by default.
+This critical update is enabled in Summer ’19 on May 17, 2019.

 Postponed Critical Updates